-Carpet cleaning is available for rental properties, homes, multiunit buildings, offices and commercial spaces.
-Depending on the carpet, several different methods can be used including steam cleaning, dry cleaning and other special techniques.
-Professional carpet cleaners address general cleaning and odor removal, as well as pet, food, drink, oil, grease and other specific stains.
-Multiple factors affect carpet cleaning costs.
+Carpet cleaning or rug cleaning is available for rental properties, homes, multiunit buildings, offices and commercial spaces.
+Depending on the carpet, several different methods can be used including steam cleaning, dry cleaning, hot water extraction and other special techniques.
+Professional carpet cleaning services address general cleaning and odor removal, as well as pet, food, drink, oil, grease, water damage and other specific stains.
+Technicians are trained to use special cleaning solutions that are best suited for the type for carpet, rugs and upholstery that need to be treated.
+Multiple factors affect quality carpet cleaning service costs including the square footage of the carpet or area rug that needs cleaning, stain removal, the type of carpet fibers, the cleaning process required, whether you want green cleaning products, and more.

 More than anything else, square footage determines the overall cost of carpet cleaning.
-Anthony Yacobozzi of Techniclean says the average cost for carpet cleaning in Florida ranges from 25 cents to 50 cents per square foot, while in North Carolina, Steve Toney of Toney’s Floor Care says that prices average around 20 cents per square foot.
-Many carpet pros have a minimum cost for service to ensure that their time and resources are well spent.
+Anthony Yacobozzi of Techniclean says the average cost for professional carpet cleaning in Florida ranges from 25 cents to 50 cents per square foot, while in North Carolina, Steve Toney of Toney’s Floor Care says that prices average 20 cents per square foot.
+Many carpet pros have a minimum cost for service.
+They may also offer a deal on upholstery cleaning if you choose to have your furniture cleaned at the same time.

 Number of rooms

 House layout can also affect carpet cleaning costs.
-Carpet cleaners may charge per room, assuming a maximum size per room, with oversized rooms incurring additional charges or sometimes being charged as two rooms.
-Some companies may have a minimum room agreement such as Toney’s Floor Care, which has a two-room minimum at $42 per room.
+Carpet cleaners may charge per room; a rooms larger than a specified size may require an extra fee or be charged as two rooms.
+Some companies may have a minimum room agreement, such as Toney’s Floor Care, which has a two-room minimum at $42 per room.
+If you live in a high-rise in New York, the cost to clean your carpet may also be more than for a ground-level home in the suburbs because of the time and expense of transporting the carpet cleaning equipment.

 Carpeted stairs require more labor, time and occasionally special cleaning tools, all of which can demand a higher price per square foot than standard flat carpet cleaning.

-Pet stains, other stubborn stains or hard-to-remove spots and odors may require special products or extra time and attention during cleaning.
-For really stubborn stains, professionals use a hot water extraction method commonly referred to as "steam cleaning" (although no steam is actually generated).
+Pet stains, other stubborn stains, or hard-to-remove spots and odors may require special products or extra time and attention during cleaning.
+For really stubborn stains, professionals use a high-pressure hot-water extraction method commonly referred to as "steam cleaning" (although no steam is actually generated).
 They apply a cleaning agent into the carpet pile and use water in the extractor to recover the used solution and soil.

-The fiber type, density and pile of the carpet can all impact the cost of cleaning.
+The carpet fiber type, density and pile can all affect the cost of cleaning.
 As a general rule, the denser the carpet fibers, the more resistant to stains.
 Man-made fibers are often easier to clean.
-For example, wool carpets clean well but are more sensitive to water and require a higher-level of attention, which may be more expensive to clean than a synthetic fiber such as nylon that’s more resilient in the cleaning process.
-Most professional carpet cleaners use steam cleaning (high-pressure, hot water extraction) machines.
+For example, wool carpets clean well but are more sensitive to water and require a higher level of attention, which may make them more expensive to clean than carpets made of resilient synthetic fiber such as nylon.
+Most professional carpet cleaners use steam cleaning machines.
+Oriental rugs or silk rugs may cost more to clean as well.
+Whenever possible, provide the name of your carpet manufacturer to the carpet cleaning service for an accurate estimate.

 Moving furniture requires time and labor, which can increase the cost of the carpet cleaning.
-To save on your overall bill, move desks, tables, sofas and bookshelves yourself ahead of time.
+To save on your overall bill, move desks, tables, sofas and bookshelves off your carpets ahead of time.